Insights

 Melissa Werry, Head of Technology Services at RSPB

-Creating a digital culture means unlocking the full benefits of tech by empowering your employees.
 In other words, it’s not just about your bottom line – it’s about how an ecosystem of data sharing and innovation can help you achieve more.

 So how can you measure what that impact is and ensure you’re building a culture that gives you the most value?

-Looking beyond your bottom line
+Look beyond your bottom line

 Another approach to flexible and sustainable growth is looking at new ways of working such as device as a service (DaaS), where organisations can rent out the latest mobile tech.
-Employees get immediate access to brand new phones, all without the substantial up-front investment that is normally required.

-Organisations can spread out the cost of devices over time, reducing financial strain and improving cash flow management.
+- Organisations can spread out the cost of devices over time, reducing financial strain and improving cash flow management.

-Having access to the latest handsets means employees can benefit from faster data speeds and better connectivity which improves communication, collaboration and overall efficiency.
+- Having access to the latest handsets means employees can benefit from faster data speeds and better connectivity which improves communication, collaboration and overall efficiency.

 Added to this, the sun setting on 2G and 3G networks means some organisations will be forced to refresh their devices anyway if they haven’t already.
-Not being stuck with obsolete tech is likely to be a catalyst for improved employee satisfaction and performance.

 The case for value creation